 Disney stories are enchanting, whether they are adaptations of fairy tales or funny stories about cutely dressed mice, dogs or cats.
-This is our selection of some of the famous bedtime stories for kids from the world of Disney.
+This is our selection of some of the famous short bedtime stories for children from the world of Disney.

-Mickey, Minnie, and the Gingerbread House is an adaptation of Hansel of Gretel in Disney style.
+Mickey, Minnie, and the Gingerbread House is an adaptation of Hansel and Gretel in Disney style.

 She feeds them until they are full and puts them in comfortable beds.
 The next morning, she shows them her true colors as the witch who stole the baker and the blacksmith’s hearts and fortunes.
 Minnie is made to knead dough and bake while Mickey is caged.
 When asked to light the oven, Minnie tricks the witch and pushes her into the fire.
 The couple escapes the witch with its employers’ hearts and fortune and lives happily ever after.

-Another collection of great bedtime stories for children from the Disney studios is The Lion King.
-It is a story about a loving lion cub named Simba, who is separated from his parents and his pride as a baby.
+Another collection of time-tested bedtime stories for children from the Disney studios is The Lion King.
+This is a heartwarming adventure story about a loving lion cub named Simba, who is separated from his parents and his pride as a baby.

 Simba is the young cub of Lion King Mufasa and Queen Sarabi.
 Mufasa’s jealous brother Scar wants the kingdom and plans to kill the king and the prince.
 Scar kills Mufasa and scares Simba away.
 Alone in the vast jungle, Simba befriends a meerkat Timon, and the warthog Pumba.
 They grow up protecting each other.
 One day, Simba runs into his childhood sweetheart Nala, who tells him about the sad state his kingdom is in.